 Controlling your blood glucose levels is critical if you have type 2 diabetes.
 When you don’t get as much sleep as you need, fatigue and stress can occur, leading to more sleep deprivation and the release of any stored glucose.

 The most common way to identify sleep apnea is if your partner notices extremely loud and persistent snoring, or paused breathing.
-If these symptoms are identified, it’s important that you see a Manhattan Beach physician right away to determine if you have sleep apnea.
+If these symptoms are identified, it’s important that you see a Redondo Beach physician right away to determine if you have sleep apnea.
 Identifying and diagnosing the problem early on will help you keep your blood glucose levels under control and reduce the risk of worsening your type 2 diabetes or other health issues.

 Weight Connects Sleep Apnea With Type 2 Diabetes

 Having excessive fat in your body is a characteristic of both type 2 diabetes and sleep apnea.
 If you carry extra weight, the tissues from your throat and neck can block your airway when you lie down in bed at night.
 This blockage creates excessive snoring and the inability to breathe at times.
 A healthier lifestyle change can help to reduce the amount of pressure on your throat when you lie down, not to mention the other benefits of losing weight.

 How A Dentist Can Help